 Going to the mountains is going home.”John Muir (naturalist, author of many books about nature)

-You can climb mountains all over the world.
-Choose a mountain range and think about which animals you might come across.
-What would you do?
-What could happen next?
+We can climb mountains all over the world.
+Choose a mountain range and think about which animals we might come across.

 The Rocky Mountains are in North America.
 Some animals we might encounter there are rabbits, squirrels, raccoons, deer, elk, bobcats, mountain lions (aka cougars), coyotes, gray wolves, brown bears, black bears, and grizzly bears.
 You’ll also see a lot of birds.
 I’m from the Rockies, so maybe you’ll see some of my family there, too.
 Other mountain ranges in North America are the Pacific Coast Ranges, the Cascade Range, the Sierra Nevada, the Appalachian Mountains, and the Ozark Mountains.